brandonland/text-adventure-game/README.md

-# text-adventure-game
+# untitled-text-adventure
-A text adventure written in Zig (as a learning project and for fun)
+A text adventure written in Zig.
+This is a learning project—I'm new to Zig and game dev.